iotaledger/iota.js/documentation/docs/tutorials/nft-transactions/02-prepare-the-dev-env.md

 ## Troubleshooting

-If you are getting any errors during the installation process please make sure your system is using [Node.js 16](https://nodejs.org/en/blog/release/v16.16.0/).
+If you are getting any errors during the installation process, please make sure your system is using [Node.js 16](https://nodejs.org/en/blog/release/v16.16.0/).
 You can check your node version by running the following command: